liam-nguyen/note/wiki/docs/Algorithm/Princeton/Topic 3 - Sorting.md

 }
 ```

-To represent line segments in the plane, use the data type <C>LineSegment</C>.
+To represent line segments in the plane, use the data type `LineSegment`.

 ```Java
  public class LineSegment {